kergoth/mac-setup/NOTES.md

 everywhere, not just in my primary browser

 Programs such as Little Snitch, Hands Off, Radio Silence and Security Growler provide a good balance of usability and security.
+See also LuLu.

 Google Chrome